-In some states, if one spouse dies leaving behind a husband or wife, that living spouse will inherit all of the decedent’s property in the absence of a Last Will and Testament stating to the contrary.
-In other cases, the decedent may have specified a particular beneficiary to inherit a life insurance policy, retirement account, or other asset, and that beneficiary designation will dictate who receives those assets in the absence of a West Virginia Last Will and Testament.
+In some states, if one spouse passes away leaving their partner, that surviving spouse will acquire most of the decedent’s assets in the absence of a Last Will and Testament containing the contrary.
+Additionally, the decedent might have predetermined a particular beneficiary to acquire a life insurance policy, retirement account, or some other asset, and that inheritor designation will establish who gets those assets without a Last Will and Testament.

-The important thing to note is that anyone who wishes to designate how their assets will be distributed after their death should prepare and properly execute a Last Will and Testament to ensure their wishes are known and honored.
-If they don’t, they may be leaving it up to chance, the laws of the state in which they reside at the time of their death, or a court of law as to how their final affairs will be settled.
-West Virginia free information on last will and testament forms.
+The thing to know is that anyone who desires to designate the way their belongings will be handled after their death should write and properly execute a Last Will to make certain their wishes are known and fulfilled.
+Without having a will, you will be leaving it up to chance, the laws of the state, or a lawcourt in respect of just how your last affairs will be wrapped up.

 The Last Wills and Testaments in West Virginia are used by those testators who want to be assured their wishes in terms of the estate's assets will be satisfied after their demise.
 Creating such a document will help you to determine inheritors and avoid possible misunderstandings.